dms120/Lyricorder/README.md

 ```
 ionic cordova build android --prod
 ```
-Never deployed it for iOS but i believe Ionic will handle it just right.
+Never deployed it on iOS but i believe Ionic will handle it just right.

 ## Built With